Zero-OS/resourcepool/autosetup/README.md

 ```

 ## autobootstrap.py
-This scipt automate an orchestrator deployment on a Zero-OS system.
+This scipt automates an orchestrator deployment on a Zero-OS system.
-> This system needs to be prepared before, eg: a disk need to be mounted to store container data.
+> This system needs to be prepared before, eg: a disk needs to be mounted to store container data.

 Here is the workflow of the deployment:
 - connector
   - connect and authentificate to a remote Zero-OS server
 - prepare
   - open required port on firewall (80 and 443)
-  - run a container using 0-orchestrator flist
+  - run a container using the 0-orchestrator flist
     - `/optvar` will be mounted from host `/var/cache/containers/orchestrator`
     - the container will join a zerotier network
-  - openssh is configured then started
+  - openssh is configured and then started
   - generate an ssh key
 - configure
-  - configuring jumpscale and ays with organization
+  - configuring jumpscale and ays with its organization
   - configuring git
   - creating (or cloning) upstream repository
-  - waits for being able to push on upstream, based on public key generated
+  - waits for being able to push to upstream, based on the generated public key
 - starter
   - starts the `ays server`
   - starts the `orchestratorapiserver`